MicrosoftDocs/architecture-center/docs/example-scenario/aadsec/azure-ad-security.md

 This architecture shows how Security Operations Center (SOC) teams can incorporate Azure Active Directory (Azure AD) identity and access capabilities into an overall integrated and layered *zero-trust* security strategy.

-[Gartner](https://www.gartner.com/en/newsroom/press-releases/2019-04-02-gartner-forecasts-worldwide-public-cloud-revenue-to-g) predicts that through 2022, the market size and growth of the cloud services industry will grow at a rate nearly three times that of overall IT services.
-Although network security dominated security operations when all services and devices were contained on managed networks in organizations, with cloud services there's a shift toward treating [user identity](https://docs.microsoft.com/azure/security/fundamentals/identity-management-best-practices#treat-identity-as-the-primary-security-perimeter) as the primary security boundary.
+Network security dominated SOC operations when all services and devices were contained on managed networks in organizations.
+However, [Gartner](https://www.gartner.com/en/newsroom/press-releases/2019-04-02-gartner-forecasts-worldwide-public-cloud-revenue-to-g) predicts that through 2022, the market size of cloud services will grow at a rate nearly three times that of overall IT services.
+As more companies embrace cloud computing, there's a shift toward treating [user identity](https://docs.microsoft.com/azure/security/fundamentals/identity-management-best-practices#treat-identity-as-the-primary-security-perimeter) as the primary security boundary.

-As more companies embrace cloud computing, securing identities in the cloud is a high priority.
+Securing identities in the cloud is a high priority.

 - A 2019 IBM [study of data breach incidents](https://www.all-about-security.de/fileadmin/micropages/Fachartikel_28/2019_Cost_of_a_Data_Breach_Report_final.pdf) reported that the average global cost of a data breach was $3.92M dollars, with the US average cost closer to $8.2M.